 The liability associated with each lease is amortized over the respective lease term using the effective interest rate method.
-The Company's right-of-use asset is amortized over the lease term on a straight-line basis to lease expense, as reported on an allocated basis within "research and development" and "general and administrative" expenses on the accompanying Statements of Operations and Comprehensive Loss.
-For the six months ended June 30, 2019, year ended December 31, 2019, and the six months ended June 30, 2020, the Company recognized \$21 thousand, \$0.1 million, and \$0.1 million for lease expense, respectively.
-There were no variable lease payments, including non-lease components such as common area maintenance fees, recognized as lease expense for the year ended December 31, 2019 or for the six months ended June 30, 2020.
+The Company's right-of-use assets are amortized over the lease term on a straight-line basis to lease expense, as reported on an allocated basis within "research and development" and "general and administrative" expenses in the accompanying Statements of Operations and Comprehensive Loss.
+For the years ended December 31, 2020 and 2019 the Company recognized \$0.2 million and \$0.1 million for lease expense, respectively.
+The Company had \$25 thousand of variable lease payments, including non-lease components such as common area maintenance fees recognized as lease expense for the year ended December 31, 2020.
+There were no variable lease payments for the year ended December 31, 2019.